 Show enthusiasm and positivity during the interview.
 Smile, make eye contact, and use positive language.
 Demonstrate your excitement about the opportunity and express how your skills and experiences align with the role and the company’s values.

 3. Engage in active listening

 Listen actively to the interviewer’s questions and respond thoughtfully.
 Show that you are engaged in the conversation and interested in what they have to say.
-Nod your head in agreement, maintain eye contact, and give verbal cues, such as “yes” or “I understand,” to demonstrate your attentiveness.
+Engage in small talk, nod your head in agreement, maintain eye contact, and give verbal cues, such as “yes” or “I understand,” to demonstrate your attentiveness.